jotterbach/jotterbach.github.io/_posts/2017-03-18-SuperconductingQubits.md

 \end{align}
 $$

 where $$B$$ is a constant magnetic field permeating a closed area $$A$$, e.g. a magnetic field permeating a wire loop.
-This law was one of the fundational observations in the postulation of Maxwell's equations.
+This law was one of the foundational observations in the postulation of Maxwell's equations.

 This is where some magical macroscopic quantum physics happens[^fn-flux-quantization].
 Consider now a superconductor whose quantum state is described by a macroscopic wave-function